DanielSteele1/Spotify-Statistics-Dashboard/README.md

 ## 📌 Status

-This project is a work in progress and will be fully deployed when a working version is completed.
+This project is live!
+More updates to come.

 ---